apache/couchdb-documentation/src/config/couchdb.rst

     .. config:option:: default_security :: Default security

+        .. versionchanged:: 3.0 ``admin_only`` is now the default.

         Default security object for databases if not explicitly set.
 When set to ``everyone``, anyone can performs reads and writes.
 When set to ``admin_only``, only admins can read and write.
 When set to ``admin_local``, sharded databases can be read and written by anyone but the shards can only be read and written by admins.

             [couchdb]
-            default_security = admin_local
+            default_security = admin_only

     .. config:option:: file_compression :: Compression method for documents